-If a lie is repeated often enough it becomes the truth, and there are few better examples than the tar and feathering of Alan Greenspan for his alleged role the housing and financial crisis.
+If a lie is repeated often enough it becomes the truth, and there are few better examples than the tar and feathering of Alan Greenspan for his purported role the housing and financial crisis.
 But the preponderance of evidence suggests his culpability is limited or non-existent.
 In other words, Greenspan’s legacy was tarnished by events out of his control.

 The predictable narrative by lazy financial pundits goes as follows: Greenspan lowered rates too low, and kept them low for too long, causing a housing bubble that imploded under his watch.
-Yes, Greenspan did lower interest rates from 6.5% in 2000 to as low as 1% in 2004, but what is ignored by the financial press and media is that Greenspan actually raised rates many times in the 90′s, especially in 1999, to quell the exuberance in the stock market and economy, as shown below:
+Yes, Greenspan did lower interest rates from 6.5% in 2000 to as low as 1% in 2004, but what is ignored by the financial media is that Greenspan actually raised rates many times in the 90′s, especially in 1999, to quell the exuberance in the stock market and economy as shown below:

-But did Greenspan leave rates too low for too long; the consensus is he did, but one must understand that lowering interest rates in response to recession is conventional monetary policy, and then 911 exacerbated things.
+But did Greenspan leave rates too low for too long?
+The consensus is he did, but one must understand that lowering interest rates in response to recession is conventional monetary policy, and then 911 exacerbated things.
 The 2003-2007 economic expansion, with the exception of the housing market, was tepid and inflation was low, so it’s not like the economy was overheating.
 Maybe he should have only lowered them to 2%; however, in the grand scheme of things it would not have mattered, as the seeds of the subprime bubble were planted in the 90′s.

 As explained in an earlier article Misconceptions About the 2008 Financial Crisis, the origins of the subprime crisis date back to the early 90′s when lending standards under Clinton were relaxed to boost home ownership: